 I continue to do this work for the same reason Victor Hugo wrote Les Misérables.
 Students and educators everywhere are suffering.
 Everyone in school still has to comply with rules and standards that often work directly against their learning and well-being.
 These effects intensified during the pandemic.
 More and more teachers are leaving the profession.
 Too many young people leave school without a healthy approach to living.
 Or a working understanding of the internet, or conflict, or critical thinking.
 Or interdisciplinary principles that will empower them to solve problems and identify opportunities.

 Today I am learning out loud more than ever.
-It’s exciting to see the positive impact Open-Source Learning has with my family, my students, and the people with whom I’m so fortunate to work.
-I love sharing principles, strategies, and practices that teachers, employers, families, and communities can use to create positive change and achieve value through learning.
+It’s exciting to see the positive impact Open-Source Learning has on my family, my students, clients, and speaking audiences, and the many collaborators all over the world with whom I’m so fortunate to work.
+I love sharing principles, strategies, and practices that everyone can use to create positive change and achieve value through learning.

 I’ve written ACADEMY OF ONE, a book on Open-Source Learning that I hope will raise awareness and start conversations.
 I have developed free, open source software to support the Open-Source Learning Academy.
 In 2023 I am launching the Open-Source Learning Network to provide avirtual community where educators can learn and collaborate.
 Meanwhile, I continue refining and sharing my own practice.
 In addition to speaking, consulting, teaching online, and helping others apply Open-Source Learning, I still walk the walk in my service to California high school students.
 And I learn something new every day.